EventideSystems/decidodeck-prototype/README.md

 ## Philosophy

-Decidodek is not just a tool - it's a refusal to treat change as tidy or neutral.
+Decidodeck is not just a tool - it's a refusal to treat change as tidy or neutral.
 We believe strategy is emotional, contradiction is generative, and learning is never linear.

-Instead of chasing clarity for its own sake, Decidodek holds space for complexity and desire.
+Instead of chasing clarity for its own sake, Decidodeck holds space for complexity and desire.
 It helps teams map not only what they aim to do - but also what they're not willing to betray in the process.

 This is strategy with care.
 With contradiction.
 With ghosts.
 [Read the full document →](/doc/PHILOSOPHY.md)